arunkandregula/react-to-redux-todoapp/README.md

     <TodoList filter="active" items={filtered items} />

     Previous behaviour: All the data is loaded first time.
 Every time we chnage filter, items are filtered from the loaded list.
-    New/This Step behaviour: Every time we chnage filter, we fire an ajax request to get data specific to the filter.
+    New/This Step behaviour: Every time we change filter, we fire an ajax request to get data specific to the filter.